 903: SHF xvrtr w/10w & preamp previously used by KF8QL & K8DOG.
 Looper at 43' up.

-Future projects if I live long enough: Have parts being assembled for 2.3, 3.5 &10 ghz white box, 18' dish previously used by W2UHI (SK) & K8EB on 1296, (4) 17b2 Yagi array, 100' fire tower, 80m 4 square, HF curtain array, other towers actually in concrete, LF, 1296 amp & preamp installed, 432 amp on line, close on 7 band DXCC & DXCC challenge, possible 222 amp conversion, better 903 & 1296 antennae, Possible LARGE in the ground spherical dish, play w/antique radio receivers, getting test equipment operational, etc.
+Future projects if I live long enough: Have parts being assembled for 2.3, 3.5 &10 ghz white box and various loop antennas to go up thanks NE8I, 18' dish previously used by W2UHI (SK) & K8EB on 1296, (4) 17b2 Yagi array, 100' fire tower, 80m 4 square, HF curtain array, other towers actually in concrete, LF, 1296 amp & preamp installed, 432 amp on line, possible 222 amp conversion, better 903 & 1296 antennae, Possible LARGE in the ground spherical dish, play w/antique radio receivers, getting test equipment operational, etc.

 Note: operation is from EN74ic, Osceola County,west of Ina, near Dighton & Tustin MI, about 11.5 miles (18.5km) SE of Cadillac (1 1/2 miles SE of 9and10 TV tower).

 K8BHZ, Brian, is my brother.
 Look for his 160m receiving ant "Stonehex" in OH4UN's Low Band DX'ing 4th edition or his vintage receiver in January 2009 QST and vintage Xmtr in April 2010 QST.

 Other hobbies: photography & casual bird watching and flowers.
 Have over 100 Michigan waterfalls photographed, most w/ large format camera.

 You must be logged in to file a report on this page